|Nutrition Facts (per serving)|

 |Total Carbohydrate 8g||3%|

 |Total Sugars 7g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Mango is a fantastic flavor for cocktails and it comes to life in a Mango Margarita.
-This is a perfectly refreshing summer cocktail that comes with options.
-You can make it with either fresh mango or your favorite mango liqueur and choose to shake it or blend it.
+A mango margarita is a fantastic way to enjoy the tropical flavor of mango in a delicious cocktail.
+It is a perfectly refreshing summertime drink that comes with options: Make it with either fresh mango or your favorite mango liqueur and choose to shake it or blend it.

-Any great Mango Margarita begins with tequila.
+Any great mango margarita begins with tequila.
 Choose a decent blanco tequila or, if you're in the mood for an upgrade, a slightly aged reposado.
-You will also want to have fresh lime juice on hand for either recipe because it adds a fantastic zing to the drinks.
+You will also want to have fresh lime juice on hand because it adds a fantastic zing to the drink.